stefanha/patches/README.md

 designed to integrate with mail clients for displaying patches.

 The `list` command can be passed `--format=notmuch` which will cause patches to output a notmuch search query instead of a stylized output.
-The included patches.el wraps this in a ELISP interactive function that will invoke the notmuch-search major mode directly.

 Applying Patches and Pull Requests
 ----------------------------------

 Given a message-id of any patch within a series, patches can apply a patch series or pull request.
 This is meant to allow integration with mail clients that can call out to a external program to process a mail.
-An ELISP function is provided in patches.el that can be bound to a key press to apply a patch directly from the notmuch-search major mode.

 `patches apply` takes a query string, so you usually want to provide a search string with an `id:` function.